gabrielmfelix/Restricted-Null-Model/README.md

 Functions to compute NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html).

-This code contains 2 functions to be used sequentually:
+This code contains 2 functions to be used sequentially:

 ## (1) PosteriorProb